gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.5.0/install/install-on-aws-script.md

 ```

 ### Note:
-  - Setting up an AWS account the first time can take some time as they require - and test for - a valid Credit Card.
+  - Setting up an AWS account the first time can take some time as they require - and test for - a valid credit card.

 ## 2. Run the installer image